grpc/proposal/A83-xds-gcp-authn-filter.md

 cloud provider.
 However, at present, the existing xDS HTTP filter supports only GCP, so that's what we're initially focusing on, for compatibility with Envoy.
-We would be open to future contributions from the OSS communicate to provide similar functionality for other cloud providers, in both gRPC and Envoy.
+We would be open to future contributions from the OSS community to provide similar functionality for other cloud providers, in both gRPC and Envoy.

-Note that having the filter cache GcpServiceAccountIdentityCallCredentials instances instead of directly caching JWT tokens means that the cache semantics will be slightly different than Envoy: cache expiration will be based solely on last-recently-used time for each audience, not on the actual expiration time for the individual underlying JWT tokens.
-This is not expected to make much difference in practice, but it allows for cleaner code reuse in this design.
+Note that the cache structure in this design is a bit different from Envoy's implementation.
+In Envoy, the GCP Authentication filter directly maintains a single cache containing the tokens for each audience, with expiration based on the tokens' expiration times.
+In contrast, gRPC will essentially have a two-level cache here: the filter will maintain a cache of GcpServiceAccountIdentityCallCredentials instances for each audience with expiration based on their respective last-used times, and each of those GcpServiceAccountIdentityCallCredentials instances will internally cache the token for its audience based on the token's expiration time.
+In the majority of cases, this is expected to result in the same behavior, although it is conceivably possible for there to be edge cases where a given GcpServiceAccountIdentityCallCredentials instance is retained in the cache due to being used more recently even though it has actually been failing to obtain a token.
+However, this approach allows for cleaner code and better reuse of existing call credentials implementations in some languages.

 ## Implementation